Authors: Ousseni Illy and Seydou Ouedraogo

 Politics of Basel implementation

-WAEMU is an instance of regulator-driven Basel adoption (Type 2).
-The central bank (BCEAO) and its regulatory division (the Banking Commission) championed the adoption of Basel I in the 1990s and Basel II and III in recent years, under the influence of the IMF.
+The BCEAO is the dominant player at the domestic level and is internationally oriented.
+Under the influence of the IMF, it played a decisive role particularly in the adoption of Basel I in the early 1990s and the revent adoption of Basel II and III.
 The other actors (national governments and banks) do not show strong preferences in support of or opposition to Basel standards.
 The banks, without forming a homogeneous group with respect to their preferences for regulation, have various reservations but have not coordinated resistance to the adoption of Basel II and III.
 Governments and political parties seem to be the least concerned and essentially passive by-standers.

 The BCEAO is engaged in a variety of cross-border regulatory networks, including (until recently) the Basel Consultative Group, where the Union was the only representative of low-income countries.
 Its regulators have developed a special relationship with Moroccan banking authorities, as Moroccan banks have been the leaders in the WAEMU for a few years now.
 Its supranational position and technical capacity insulates the regulator from political pressures in member countries, providing it with considerable room for manoeuvre.

-The adoption of Basel II and III in the WAEMU has not been met with enthusiasm amongst banks but neither did they show outright opposition.
+The adoption of Basel II and III in the WAEMU has not been met with enthusiasm among banks, but neither did they show outright opposition.
 Most banks are concerned about the brief implementation timeline and human resource constraints.
 The international banks are more supportive of the reforms as they recognise that the reforms could provide them with a competitive advantage in the regional market.